ispc/ispc/docs/ispc.rst

 Applications often lay data out in memory in "array of structures" form.
 Though convenient in C/C++ code, this layout can make ``ispc`` programs less efficient than they would be if the data was laid out in "structure of arrays" form.
-(See the section `Understanding How to Interoperate With the Application's Data`_ for extended discussion of this topic.)
+(See the section `Use "Structure of Arrays" Layout When Possible`_ in the performance guide for extended discussion of this topic.)

 The standard library does provide a few functions that efficiently convert between these two formats, for cases where it's not possible to change the